mocklis/mocklis.docs/source/introduction/index.rst

 * Your project will include code for mocked interfaces, although that code can be reused by all tests using the interface.

-* The code in question has to be written, although the code generator bundled with Mocklis makes this much easier.
+* The code in question has to be written, although the code generator bundled with Mocklis does this for you.

-* We can only only mock interfaces; not virtual base classes.
-This could potentially be changed down the line, but it would make code generation a little bit harder (need to make sure there are no name clashes) and it is not felt to be that common a thing to do.
+* The design only really works for interfaces and not for mocking members of virtual base classes.